brianbaquiran/brianbaquiran.github.io/stories/take-home-programming-exam/index.rst

 #.
 Create a new project repository in GitLab with the name **rtprogexam-<firstname>-<lastname>** (using your own first/last name, of course).
 #.
 Set the visibility level to **Private (Project access must be granted explicitly for each user)**
 #.
 Add Brian Baquiran (brian_risingtide) to the project members, with Guest access permissions.
-#. ``git clone`` the project to your local machine.

 You can begin working on the problems locally.

+- ``git clone`` the project to your local machine.
-#.
-Be sure to commit and push often.
+- Be sure to commit and push often.
-#.
-You are strongly encouraged to provide unit tests and documentation for your work.
+- You are strongly encouraged to provide unit tests and documentation for your work.

 Problem 1: Translate a block of text into an array structure
 ------------------------------------------------------------